sabahzero/Lesson-Plan_RNA-Seq/README.md

 ### Time Point 2 (10 min): Basics, creating a bar chart and adjusting visuals
-For this section, were' going to switch over to code.
+For this section, we're going to switch over to code.
 Scary! 😱 </br>

 Checkpoint C: Why is it more advantageous to utilize code for our analysis over Excel? </br>